 Fr.
 Gleize writes: “The first dubium poses the question concerning paragraphs 300-305 of Amoris laetitia: is it possible to give absolution and sacramental Communion to divorced-and-remarried persons who live in adultery without repenting?
 For someone who adheres to Catholic doctrine, the answer is no.”

 And yet, Fr.
 Gleize insists, “It is essential to indicate clearly what these cases are;” namely, cases where the sacraments can be made available to those who persist in the objective state of mortal sin.

-As Paul has already acknowledged above, “there are no valid cases at all where the Eucharist may be offered to public sinners (adulterers).”
+As ACT has already acknowledged above, “there are no valid cases at all where the Eucharist may be offered to public sinners (adulterers).”

 This being so, why is Fr.
 Gleize questioning what “these cases are,” when all concerned know that there are none?

 In the end, he is introducing “doubt” where it simply does not exist.

 As for what Francis might imagine these cases to be, we already know based upon both the content of AL and his approval of the Buenos Aires bishops’ directives (“there are no other interpretations”) – it is those who may not be culpable.
 More on that momentarily…

 In any case, that Francis is proposing that these special cases exist is perfectly plain.